 Pursuant to the Zoning Ordinance, a minimum number of off-street parking spaces are required to accommodate the number of potential residential occupants and commercial patrons having access to the Premises as proposed.
 The Applicant has proposed that 42 off-street parking spaces be created to accommodate the 21 residential units comprising the proposed building.
 These parking spots will be housed by a fully-enclosed parking facility enclosed within the proposed building.
 Further, there will be 19 additional off-street parking spaces provided to serve the newly added retail space.
 This increase will result in a ratio of parking spaces to floor area of 1:200 square feet.
-Granting approval for this Project will not affect the availability of parking along Main Street whatsoever.
-All of the above provisions for off-street parking conform to the Zoning Ordinance and require no further action by the Zoning Board.
+Extending the approval for this Project will not affect the availability of parking along Main Street whatsoever.